apache/nuttx/README.txt

     Perform the distclean operation only in the user application directory.
-    The apps/.config file is preserved so that this is not a "full" distclean but more of a configuration "reset."
+    The apps/.config file is preserved so that this is not a "full" distclean but more of a configuration "reset" for the application directory.

   export